 This U2 General Admission (GA) Guide has been updated and will be refined throughout the 2019 Joshua Tree Tour.

 This is my “Guide” to the U2 General Admission Queue.
-For the two legs of the Joshua Tree Tour, we are going back to stadium venues with floor general admission – similar to the European/Latin America/Pacific legs of the Vertigo Tour and all of the 360° Tour.
+For the two legs of the Joshua Tree Tour, we are going back to stadium venues with floor general admission – similar to the European/Latin America/Pacific legs of the Vertigo Tour, all of the 360° Tour, and the 2017 Joshua Tree Tour.
 While I outline several aspects of general admission, I do highlight some of the ‘not-so-pleasant’ things of queuing up.
 But in the end, it is important to remember that seeing a U2 show through GA is an amazing experience all together – for the fellow fans you meet, the music we hear, and the tribal community that gathers.

 Table of Contents: